 Coastal South County residents tied a bow on their gift giving at the 12th annual Caridad Center fund-raising gala.
-The event raised more than $252,000 to support the center’s free medical, vision and dental clinic serving the uninsured and low-income populations of…Continue
+The event raised more than $252,000 to support the center’s free medical, vision and dental clinic serving the uninsured and low-income populations of Palm Beach County through a network of more than 400 volunteer doctors and…Continue

 Added by Mary Kate Leming on January 30, 2013 at 6:58pm — No Comments

 A business meeting started off the proceedings with library board President John Burke (left) giving a State of the Library address.
 The re-election of board members and the nomination of new ones followed.
-After the vote, Alan Kornblau (right), the library’s director, talked about the…Continue
+After the vote, Alan Kornblau (right), the library’s director, talked about the vision of the library, and guest speaker Robert Ganger (center), vice chairman…Continue